stannie425/T02GroupB_Stannie-Shi/README.md

 ### Static Non-Interactive Circles
 All other circles remain still to preserve the structural balance of the original artwork.

+## Inspiration
+Inspired by vinyl records and DJ turntable performance:
+- continuous rotation during playback
+- pitch shifts when adjusting platter speed
+- tonal shaping similar to DJ EQ filtering
+- hover-trigger playback reminiscent of a stylus touching the record

 ## Technical Explanation

 ### Audio System